-Just like every month has a birthstone, it also has a flower (sometimes two) associated with it!
-And like birthstones, each month’s birth flower comes with its own unique significance.
-It seems only natural that we honor the last full month of summer with two incredibly vibrant flowers — the gladiolus and the poppy.
+Just as every month has a birthstone, it also has a flower (and sometimes two!) associated with it.
+And, like birthstones, each month’s birth flower holds a special significance, representing the unique qualities and characteristics of individuals born in a particular month.
+For those born in the last full month of summer, then, it comes as no surprise that the August birth flowers are two incredibly vibrant and captivating specimens: the gladiolus and poppy.

-Gladioli are an incredibly popular outdoor plant.
-Standing at an impressive four feet tall, gladioli were commonly placed in the back of flower beds to add height and texture.
-But while these flowers may have lived most of their life in the background, they’re anything but ordinary.
+Gladiolus, sometimes referred to as the “sword lily,” is an incredibly popular outdoor plant.
+Reaching heights of 4 to 5 feet, gladioli command attention with their tall, majestic spikes adorned with vibrant blooms.
+For this reason, they are commonly placed in the back of flower beds to add height and texture.
 Their blooms range in height, thickness, and color, making them incredibly diverse.

-Poppies are a short-lived, perennial that range in size from a few inches to nearly four feet tall.
-These red flowers may be tiny, but poppies are an incredibly symbolic flower, making their way into poems, movies, novels, and mythology.
+Poppies are a short-lived perennial that range in size from a few inches to nearly 4 feet tall.
+These delicate yet striking red flowers may be tiny, but they have captivated the hearts and minds of cultures throughout history, making their way into poems, movies, novels, and mythology.

 In ancient times, the Sumerians believed the poppy to be the “flower of joy.”
 After the flower made its way to the Greeks, it quickly became a popular religious symbol, with wreaths of poppies adorning statues of gods.
 Today, poppies have come to signify those lost to war, specifically World War I. The poppy is also the emblem of Remembrance Day — a day honoring those who lost their lives in the armed forces.

-It was in 1915 that a field of poppies inspired Lieutenant Colonel John McCrae to write his now famous poem, “In Flanders Fields.”
+In 1915 a field of poppies inspired Lieutenant Colonel John McCrae to write his now famous poem “In Flanders Fields.”
 After World War I, the poppy became a universal symbol of remembrance and sacrifice.
-It also symbolizes: